lab1092/blender-manual_ja/manual/game_engine/logic/sensors/joystick.rst

    Joystick sensor

-The :guilabel:`Joystick` sensor triggers whenever the joystick moves.
+The *Joystick* sensor triggers whenever the joystick moves.
 It also detects events on a range of ancilliary controls on the joystick device (hat, buttons, etc.).
 More than one joystick may be used (see "Index").
 The exact layout of the joystick controls will depend on the make and model of joystick used.